avaframe/AvaFrame/docs/FAQ.rst

 - For the :ref:`DFAnumerics:SPH gradient`, required to compute the lateral forces, the number of particles per cell has to be adjusted.
 If the *sphKernelRadius* (see first point) is decreased, the number of particles should increase to ensure a reasonable estimate of the gradient.
-There are two options for setting the number of particles which is computing from the mass per particle (*massPerParticleDeterminationMethod*; see :ref:`com1DFAAlgorithm:Initialize particles`):
+There are three options for setting the number of particles which is computing from the mass per particle (*massPerParticleDeterminationMethod*; see :ref:`com1DFAAlgorithm:Initialize particles`):

   - With the default setup *MPPDH* (mass per particle through release thickness), the number of particles per cell is independent of the mesh cell size.
 So no adjustment is necessary.

+  - If *MPPKR* (mass per particles through number of particles per kernel radius) is chosen, the size of particles is adjusted to get a constant number of particles within an *sphKernelRadius*.
+This ensures a reasonable amount of particles for the gradient computation.

   - If *MPPDIR* (mass per particle set directly) is chosen, the number of particles per cell depends on the release snow mass within a cell.
 The number of particles is computed using the cell area and the release thickness.
 To ensure a